 Salman Rushdie once wrote: “How hard to pin down the truth, especially when one is obliged to see the world in slices: snapshots conceal as much as they make plain.”
 I photograph because I want to enable my subjects to truthfully tell their unique story without having to speak a word.
 I photograph, because I want to challenge the viewer to question the status quo.
 I photograph, precisely because it is hard to pin down the truth.

 As an artist, I live in those fractions of a second when a subject reveals their unvarnished self.
 Rather than programming my camera to take bursts of photos and hoping one hits the mark, I lie in wait until that perfect moment arrives to depress the shutter.
-By purposefully limiting the number of photographs I take, I am better able connect with my subject and mitigate the discomfort that inevitably comes when a camera is thrust in ones face.
-It is my ability to anticipate that differentiates me as a photographer and it is what makes my portrait work impactful.
+I believe that it is my willingness to expose my own vulnerability and be present with my subjects that differentiates me as a photographer and it is what makes my work uniquely mine.